dortania/OpenCore-Install-Guide/extras/big-sur/README.md

 ![Credit to Stompy for image](../../images/extras/big-sur/readme/cs-stuck.jpg)

-This is actually the part at where macOS will seal the system volume, and where it may seem that macOS has gotten stuck. **DO NOT RESTART** thinking you're stuck, this will take quite some time to complete.
+This is actually the part at where macOS will seal the system volume, and where it may seem that macOS has gotten stuck. **DO NOT RESTART** thinking you're stuck, this will take quite some time to complete, otherwise you'll break your installation.

 ### Stuck at `PCI Configuration Begins` for Intel's X99 and X299 boards